Use of Grant Funds

 - Honoraria for guest speakers.

-- Any part of the salary, or consulting fee, to the grantee or to other persons whose status would make them eligible to apply for grants from the Agency.
+- Any part of the salary, or consulting fee, to the institutional participants or to other persons whose status would make them eligible to apply for grants from the Agency.

 Travel and Subsistence Costs